The cost of a passport depends on the type of passport service applied for and whether it is on a regular basis or Tatkal.

 - Date of submission of the application.

-- Collection Centres only entertain applications for fresh passports.
+- Collection Centers only entertain applications for fresh passports.

 - All penalties must only be paid in cash.